 Welcome to Cloud Nine’s R.O.B. amiibo training guide!
-To start off, thank you for taking the time to visit – your support is very much appreciated.
-Huge thanks to Trainer Blue and MegaVGmaster for sharing their knowledge of R.O.B. and for contributing to the completion of this guide!
+To start off, thank you for taking the time to visit: your support is very much appreciated.
+Huge thanks to Trainer Blue and MegaVGmaster for sharing their knowledge of R.O.B. and for contributing to the completion of the guide!

 This robotic operating buddy was released in 1985 as an accessory for the Nintendo Entertainment System.
 R.O.B. introduced a new and unique way for players to interact with games.
 In recent years R.O.B.’s appeared as a playable character in multiple games, including Super Smash Bros. for Wii U and Nintendo 3DS, using projectile weapons to attack and a rocket base to fly through the air.

 This guide is up-to-date as of Version 1.1.7 of Super Smash Bros. for Wii U and Nintendo 3DS.

 Section 1: Amiibo Overview / Pros & Cons

 R.O.B. has an interesting skill set that makes him stand out in the amiibo metagame.
 He has a solid set of special moves, including two projectiles that can help him close the gap between opponents.
 R.O.B. also has helpful tilts and an excellent recovery.